 Year-wise distribution of weeks, days and hours of the course

 Maximum hours per week per student shall be 36 to 40 including class room instructions and clinical field practice.

-Note: Out of 52 weeks in one academic year, a total of 6 weeks is deducted.
-4 weeks vacation, one-week preparatory leave and one week for examinations.
+Note: Out of 52 weeks in one academic year, total of 6 weeks are deducted.
+4 weeks vacation, one week preparatory leave and one week for examinations.
 Sundays and gazette holidays are to be considered as holidays.

 Vacation and Holidays